aboutdaniel/aboutdaniel/README.md

 ### Hi there 👋

 Hey, my name is Daniel.
-I'm a creative web developer based in Italy.
+I'm a creative frontend developer based in Italy.
 I'm born with an extreme desire to know the world :)

 <!--